jbossios/ATLAS_SUSY_RPVMJ_JetPartonMatcher/README.md

 The ```RPVMatcher``` class matches jets to last quarks in the gluino decay chain (and optionally FSRs).

+**NOTE:** Jets must have been selected already (any kinematic/quality cut or of any other kind must have been applied already).

 ### Inputs:

 Three types of inputs are supported: